-Content distribution and promotion are vital pieces of today’s content marketing puzzle.
+Content distribution and promotion strategies are vital pieces of today’s content marketing puzzle.
 Without an effective content distribution strategy, content marketing can become a drain on time and resources.

 Brands that simply wait for the right people to discover their content through social sharing and search rankings alone are losing critical momentum in reaching their target audiences.
 With an increasing number of businesses competing in the content marketing space, brands will find that organic content discovery isn’t happening as quickly or reliably as it once did.